 You sarcastically surmise that they have received tons of quality prizes at their other jobs.
 Clearly they have been unsuccessful and are probably “C” personalities because all they do is complain and criticize.
 We all know Mary Kay works when you do.
 As caustic as they are, it is no wonder they couldn’t sell anything.

 Except for that one story.
 The one about the huge credit card debt.
 Trying to hit the next bonus level.
-The one about being duped into a contest to win a charm for selling 13, 26,or 39 TimeWise Miracle sets.
-(Only to have the formula change that left her with a boatload of “classic” TimeWise that isn’t even in the Look Book) What a nice liquidation ploy by Mary Kay Cosmetics.
+The one about being duped into a contest to win a charm for ordering a certain number of [soon to be discontinued] products.
+What a nice liquidation ploy by Mary Kay Cosmetics.
 Get rid of the old product by clearing their shelves and loading up ours.

 You adjust your thinking and tell yourself, “Here’s the proof that what you think about you bring about.
 All of these negative women are bailing on their dreams.
 They think we have market saturation when everybody knows we only have 10% of the market!
 How could so many women be making an executive income doing Mary Kay if it wasn’t legitimate?”

 It’s time to straighten out your unit members.
 You might need to separate your new consultants from the old.
 You don’t want your “Dead Reds” poisoning your new people.